Differential Central Simple Algebras: Tensor products of differential central simple algebras

 \subsection{Acknowledgement}

 Authors wish to express their gratitude to Varadharaj R.~Srinivasan and Amit Kulshrestha for several insightful discussions on this topic which has given rise to many questions in this article.
 We also thank Kanika Singla for discussions happened on this topic during a seminar series organised by Varadharaj R.~Srinivasan.
+We also thank the referee for valuable comments to improve the manuscript.